 - Product manufacturer

-- Motorist (if you were hurt in a car accident or truck accident)
+- Motorist (if you suffered injuries in a truck or car accident on company time)

 Filing a lawsuit can help you recover damages above and beyond what workers’ compensation will pay – including money for your pain and suffering.
-You’ll have up to three years from the date of your accident to file a lawsuit.
-You’ll have two years to file a wrongful death action if a family member is killed in a fatal workplace accident in NYC.
-If you miss the statute of limitations, you’ll lose the right to seek additional compensation.
+You’ll have up to three years from your accident to file a lawsuit.
+You’ll have two years to file a wrongful death action if a family member dies in a fatal workplace accident in NYC due to a third party and the family does not collect benefits.
+If you miss the statute of limitations deadline, you’ll lose the right to seek additional compensation.

-What Does it Cost to Hire a Workers’ Compensation Attorney in New York?
+Cost of Hiring a Workers’ Compensation Attorney in New York?

-Yes! if a Workers’ Compensation Law Judge denies your claim for benefits at a hearing, you can appeal the decision.
-Your appeal must be filed within 30 days of the denial.
-A three-board panel comprised of members of the Workers’ Compensation Board will review your appeal.
+If a workers’ compensation law judge denies your claim for benefits at a hearing, you can appeal the decision.
+You must file your appeal within 30 days of the denial.
+A three-board panel comprised of Workers’ Compensation Board members will review your request.
 A few things can happen during an appeal.
 The three-board panel can:

 - Modify the decision and change the benefits

-- Reject the denial and order a payment of benefits, or
+- Reject the denial and order a payment of benefits

 - Agree with the judge’s decision to deny your claim for workers’ compensation benefits

-Keep in mind that the insurance company can also appeal the decision in a workers’ compensation case.
+If workers’ comp denies your claim or you dispute the result, you can appeal.
+You can request that the entire Workers’ Compensation Board or the New York State’s Supreme Court, Appellate Division, 3rd Judicial Department review it.
+Remember that the insurance company can also appeal the decision in a workers’ compensation case.
 So, even if you win, there’s a chance that the insurer will ask for a second opinion on the matter.
-If that happens, you’ll want to have a respected trial attorney ready to fight back.
+If that happens, you’ll want a respected trial attorney ready to fight back.

-Can You Have a NY Workers’ Compensation Claim and a NY Labor Law Case Open at the Same Time?
+Can You File a NY Workers’ Compensation Claim and a Lawsuit Simultaneously?

 - Aircraft pilots